RootstockCollective/collective-rewards-sc/docs/src/src/BuilderRegistryRootstockCollective.sol/abstract.BuilderRegistryRootstockCollective.md

 permit builder

-_reverts if it does not have a gauge associated reverts if it is not KYC approved reverts if it is not whitelisted reverts if it is not revoked reverts if it is executed in distribution period because changing the totalPotentialReward produce a miscalculation of rewards_
+_reverts if it does not have a gauge associated reverts if it is not KYC approved reverts if it is not community approved reverts if it is not revoked reverts if it is executed in distribution period because changing the totalPotentialReward produce a miscalculation of rewards_

 ```solidity
 function permitBuilder(uint64 rewardPercentage_) external;